2017–18 St. Bonaventure Bonnies women's basketball team

-The 2017–18 St. Bonaventure Bonnies women's basketball team represents the St. Bonaventure University during the 2017–18 NCAA Division I women's basketball season.
-The Bonnies, led by second year head coach Jesse Fleming, play their home games at Reilly Center and were members of the Atlantic 10 Conference.
+The 2017–18 St. Bonaventure Bonnies women's basketball team represented the St. Bonaventure University during the 2017–18 NCAA Division I women's basketball season.
+The Bonnies, led by second year head coach Jesse Fleming, played their home games at Reilly Center and were members of the Atlantic 10 Conference.
 They finished the season 8–22, 3–13 in A-10 play to finish in a tie for eleventh place.
 They lost in the first round of the A-10 women's tournament to George Mason.

 Media

 All non-televised Bonnies home games air on the A-10 Digital Network.
 WGWE continue to be the radio broadcaster for the team.
 Chris Russell is the team's play-by-play voice; no color commentator is used.